-My aunt Gita Alexandroni, who is now the only person who can testify about how helpless and totally untrained I was when I was born in Kibbutz Shamir, when it was still in a temporary place near Kibbutz Ramat Yochanan, in 1941, and what was the role played by my father and mother (and by my aunt during my father's service in WWII)) in my upbringing.
-But I have also traveled a long distance since then.
-At the age of 67, I still feel a bit like Bob Dylan (who is almost exactly my age) when he writes: "You think I'm over the hill/You think I'm past my prime/Let me see what you got/We can have a whoppin' good time".
+Ramat Yochanan.
+In 1941, and what was the role, played by my father and mother (and by my aunt during my father's service in WWII)), in my upbringing.
+However, I have also traveled a long distance since then.
+At the age of 67, I still feel a bit like Bob Dylan (who is almost exactly my age, and in 2016 awarded the Nobel Prize in literature)) when he writes: "You